Deep Dive: Write Path¶

 Entry point¶

-- Cluster state check -- In cluster mode, reject writes when the node's state is
+Content-Encoding: gzip). - Cluster gate — In cluster mode, rejects writes when the node is draining or not accepting traffic.

 File: src/application/ingestion_service.rs